esmerino/esmerino/README.md

 The tools I love working with are:

-- Ruby, Ruby on Rails and turbo-rails
+- Ruby, Ruby on Rails and Hotwire
 - Stimulus for sprinkles (✨) of JavaScript
 - Rspec/Minitest for testing
 - Docker